shadowcrawlerframework/shadowcrawler/FETCH_MODES.md

 - Browser mode is slower but more powerful.
 - HTTP mode is faster but limited.
 - Spiders should declare their needs clearly.
+- AuthHandlers may force browser mode.
-- Users can override behavior at any time.
+- Users can override behavior at any time with `--force-browser` or `--force-http`.
+- Workers inherit the selected fetch mode.
+- `--show-browser` is useful for debugging login flows.

 ---